mwichary/twitter-export-image-fill/README.md

 Not sure.
 I wrote/tested it on Mac OS only.
 If you run it on Windows (successfully or not), please let me know.

+**How about Linux?**

+Some reported it worked for them properly on Ubuntu.

 **Does this download videos in addition to images?**

 Not sure.
 Probably not.
 Let me know if you know!